Don't Throw That Away - Zero Waste Recipes for Every Kitchen Scrap

 Potato Bread from Leftover Mash - Leftover mashed potato makes the most incredible golden flatbreads, crispy on the outside, soft in the middle, and ready in 20 minutes.
 One of the most popular recipes on this site for very good reason.

-Leftover Porridge Bread - Seeded Wholemeal Loaf - That leftover porridge sitting in the pot?
-It goes straight into this seeded loaf.
+Leftover Porridge Bread - Seeded Wholemeal Loaf - That leftover porridge sitting in the pot goes straight into this seeded loaf.
 Moist, hearty, and genuinely delicious.

 Leftover Rice Pudding - Quick and Easy Comfort Dessert - Got leftover cooked rice?
 Ten minutes and a splash of milk turns it into a creamy, comforting pudding.